 Every March, the Florida Future Problem Solving Program (FLFPSP.org) brings together the affiliate programs from all over the state for two days of competition.
 Flagler Schools has a strong history

-2019 has been another great year for FPS and CmPS students in Flagler County schools!
-The following summary of results from the 2019 Florida FPS Affiliate Competition shows just how seriously Flagler
+been great year for FPS and CmPS students in Flagler County schools!
+Flagler FPS students once again excelled at the Florida FPS Affiliate Competition after a two year absence from face to face

-A total of 72 students from three schools received invitations to compete at the FPSPI International Competition in June at the University of Massachusetts – Amherst.
+Many students received invitations to compete at the 2022 FPSPI International Competition in June at the University of Massachusetts – Amherst.

 In Flagler Schools, Future Problem Solving isn't just a club.
 It is not just a tool used by come teachers.
 In Flagler Schools, FPS is ingrained into the culture of schools.
 It is part of who we are and how we prepare students to excel in life after high school.